Aider-AI/aider/docs/benchmarks.md

 python](https://github.com/exercism/python) coding exercises.
 This
-benchmark evaluates how effectively aider and GPT can translate a natural language coding request into actual executable code saved into files that pass unit tests.
-It's an end-to-end evaluation of not just GPT's code writing ability, but also its capacity to *edit existing code* and *format those code edits* so that aider can save the edits to the local source files.
+benchmark evaluates how effectively aider and GPT can translate a natural language coding request into executable code saved into files that pass unit tests.
+It's an end-to-end evaluation of not just GPT's coding ability, but also its capacity to *edit existing code* and *format those code edits* so that aider can save the edits to the local source files.